Pittsburgh Tribune-Review: 21st century

-2015 restructuring

-In November, 2015, Trib Total Media announced that they would be cutting back on home delivery of printed newspapers and emphasize digital delivery.
+In November 2015, Trib Total Media announced that they would be cutting back on home delivery of printed newspapers and emphasize digital delivery.
 The restructuring included the sale of two dailies and six weeklies to West Penn Media.

 Two papers were closed, The Daily News in McKeesport, and The Valley Independent in Monessen.

-The remaining papers, in Pittsburgh, Greensburg and Tarentum, became regional editions of a single title, the Tribune-Review.
+The remaining papers, in Pittsburgh, Greensburg, and Tarentum, became regional editions of a single title, the Tribune-Review.
 Home delivery was reduced in some parts of Allegheny and Westmoreland counties.
 Trib Total Media laid off 153 full and part-time workers from its staff of approximately 1,100, another 68 had accepted buyouts in October.

-The Pittsburgh edition of the Tribune-Review went "all-digital" after it published its last print edition on November 30, 2016.
+The Pittsburgh edition of the Tribune-Review went all-digital after publishing its last print edition on November 30, 2016.
 The Greensburg-based Westmoreland edition and the Tarentum-based Valley News Dispatch edition remained in print.

-Investigations, national attention
+Investigations and controversies

+The Pittsburgh Tribune-Review, through reporter Chris Ruddy was heavily involved in spreading rumors about the death of Vincent Foster, an aide to the Bill Clinton administration.
+The Clinton White House had commissioned a report entitled the "Communication stream of conspiracy commerce" which came to light in 2014.

 Carl Prine, an investigative reporter for the newspaper, conducted a probe with the CBS news magazine 60 Minutes that highlighted the lack of security at the nation's most dangerous chemical plants following the September 11, 2001 attacks.

 The reporters, and a CBS camera operator, were charged with trespassing at a Neville Island plant during their investigation.
 They were later acquitted when the judge accepted that the story had been in the public interest.

-In 2007, Prine's further investigation into the subject was featured in the PBS documentary series Exposé: America's Investigative Reports, in a two-part episode titled "Think Like A Terrorist."
+In 2007, Prine's further investigation into the subject was featured in the PBS documentary series Exposé: America's Investigative Reports, in a two-part episode titled "Think Like A Terrorist".